Breakfast

 Storage and Reheating

-Store the muffins in an airtight container at room temperature for up to three days.
-For longer storage, you can freeze them for up to three months.
-Reheat in the microwave or oven for a few minutes until warm.
+Store the muffins in an airtight container at room temperature for up to 3 days.
+For longer storage, freeze them for up to 3 months.
+Reheat in the microwave for 15-20 seconds or in the oven at 350°F for about 5 minutes.

 Cooking Mistakes

-• Overmixing the batter can lead to dense muffins.
+• Overmixing the batter can lead to tough muffins.

 • Not measuring ingredients accurately can affect texture.

-• Baking at the wrong temperature can lead to uneven cooking.
+• Baking at the wrong temperature can result in uneven baking.

 Helpful Tips

-• Experiment with different mix-ins like dried cranberries or pecans.
+• Experiment with different fruits like zucchini or peaches.

 FAQs